Engine Error Messages

 An attempt was made to run inkey() twice at the same time.

-This runtime warning message will be issued when the given event function contains bad script code -a forbidden instruction (see "Event-Traps") that changes something in the level or can trigger an event itself, like c_move, ptr_remove, ent_create, c_trace, c_scan, video_switch etc. in the first cycle of the event.
+The given event function calls a forbidden instruction that changes something in the level or can trigger an event itself, like c_move, ptr_remove, ent_create, c_trace, c_scan, video_switch etc. in the first cycle of the event.
 Insert a wait(1) before executing such instructions in an event function.
 This warning is only issued if the warn_level variable is set to 2 or above.

-A function in your script crashed.
-Usual mistakes are accessing an empty pointer, dividing by 0, or doing something with a nonexistent entity.
-Crash errors are only indicated in the development engine.
-The distributable version will not issue an error message, but just crash the program.
-The name of the faulty function is indicated (A7.2), so the error should be easy to find and fix.
+The name of the erroneous function is displayed in the error message, followed by the 3-character sys_marker (if any was set), so the bug should be easy to find in your script.
 If you get a crash right at startup or level loading, a damaged sound, image, or model file might be the reason.
 Another possible reason is a wrong setting of the DEP (Data Execution Prevention) in your Windows system configuration that prevents running scripts.

 An engine function, like handle or ptr_for_handle, was called with an invalid pointer or handle.